Difference between Linux distributions

 knoppix linux

-KNOPPIX Linux is based on Debian Linux.
+KNOPPIX Linux uses Debian Linux as the base system.
 This distribution provides a compact and live version of Linux.
-You can install it on any removable device such as CD, DVD, and USB drive.
+You can install it on any removable device, such as CD, DVD, or USB drive.
 Once installed, you can run KNOPPIX Linux from the removable device.
+To use KNOPPIX Linux, boot the system from the removable device.
+When you boot a system from the removable device containing KNOPPIX Linux, it automatically detects and configures the host computer's hardware.
+After booting, you can use the KNOPPIX Linux as a regular operating system.

 Kali Linux